owlchester/kanka-docs/docs/source/articles/ads.md

 ## Boosted campaigns

-[Boosting a campaign](https://kanka.io/en-US/boosters) disables ads for any **logged in user** viewing the campaign.
-A user that is not logged in will still be shown ads when viewing a boosted campaign.
+[Boosting a campaign](https://kanka.io/en-US/boosters) disables ads for any user viewing the campaign.
+This also applies for unlogged users viewing a boosted campaign.